Fated To Love

 she has a crush on who had come with her on the

 trip.
-When they wake up in the morning next to each
+When they wake up in the morning next to

-blackmail attempt, and there is a race to grab the
+the blackmail attempt, and there is a race to grab

-the hotel.
+outside the hotel.

-Mi Young's insignificant
+Mi Young's

-existence completely transforms when she finds out
+insignificant existence completely transforms when

-ends up deciding to do the moral thing and have the
+heir's baby.
+She ends up deciding to do the moral

-baby anyway.
+thing and have the baby anyway.

-Despite some misgivings, she eventually also agrees
+Despite some misgivings, she eventually also

-the influence of Lee Gun's grandmother, Chairwoman
+because of the influence of Lee Gun's grandmother,

-Wang (Park Won Sook from Dear
+Chairwoman Wang (Park Won Sook from Dear

 My Friends), who desperately wants a